 The rains fall in the south again, and the animals start their trek back down to Tanzania to give birth to little ones.
 During the short rains of November, consider Klein's Camp when deciding where to see the Great Wildebeest Migration.

-Kenya in East Africa is famous for wildlife-rich plains and breathtaking landscapes.
-These are a few of Kenya's highlights that you shouldn’t miss:
+Kenya in East Africa is famous for its wildlife-rich plains and breathtaking landscapes.
+Here are a few of Kenya's highlights that you shouldn't miss:

-- The Great Wildebeest migration – although the herds are also made up of Topi, Zebra, Thomson’s Gazelles and other plains game.
+- Witnessing the Great Wildebeest Migration – although the herds are also made up of topi, zebra, Thomson's gazelles and other plains game.

-- Massive unfenced parks where the wild animals roam free and move freely.
+- Massive unfenced parks where large herds of animals roam free and move freely.

 - The successful cohabitation of people and wildlife in conservancies surrounding national parks.

 - World Heritage Sites such as Lamu Old Town on Lamu Island on the coastline of Kenya and Mount Kenya.